semanticist21/query-key-chain/README.md

 ### _.all()_

-The all method appends all to the query key.
+The all method appends `'all'` to the base query key array.
 It is typically used to denote a global or to invalidate all related query keys.

 You can invalidate queries using just `base` too,